Continuing the company despite insolvency

 - regular insolvency VS self-administration

-- restructuring concept based on a restructuring plan
+- Restructuring concept based on a restructuring plan

 - self-administration by means of protective shield proceedings